-It is important to consider the risks and benefits of any testing that may expose your child to radiation to help avoid unnecessary exposure.
+It is important to consider the risks and benefits of any testing that may expose your child to radiation to help prevent unneeded exposure.

 Remember that there are many times when the very small risks from X-ray imaging are well worth it.

 Key points about radiation exposure from X-rays in children

 X-rays are a form of radiant energy.
 Simple X-ray radiographs, fluoroscopy, and CT scans are tests that use radiant energy.
 This radiation exposure may pose some risks, so your child should only have these tests when they are needed.

 Radiation exposure from X-rays may slightly raise the risk of later cancer, especially in children who have had many tests with high radiation exposure.

 Radiation exposure from X-rays does not pose any short-term problems.
 Long-term problems are very small.

 Simple X-ray radiographs give very little radiation exposure.So theyhave very little, if any, risk.